mnikpay/locus-annotator/README.md

 There are situations when a biologist wants to investigates the function of a locus. e.g.

 * Does the rare variant X cause the disease Y?
 * How is the gene Z being regulated?
-What would be the consequences of perturbation in its function?
+What would be the consequences of perturbation in its activity?
-* What is the function of this unannotated genomic region?
+* What is the function of an unannotated genomic region?

 This UNIX package was designed with the aim to address these issues.

 ## Getting Started

-The entire package with input files/executables can be obtained from [here](https://filr.ottawaheart.ca/ssf/s/readFile/share/2454/2372143190551438567/publicLink/locus_annotator.zip)
+The entire package can be obtained from [here](https://filr.ottawaheart.ca/ssf/s/readFile/share/2454/2372143190551438567/publicLink/locus_annotator.zip)

 then access it as:
 ```